-Settlements in the National Park are mostly surrounded by features which offer natural and man-made firebreaks, such as rivers, roads and areas of low fuel loads.
-Wildfires will vary in fire intensity, size and speed of travel.
+Settlements in the National Park are mostly surrounded by features which offer natural and man-made firebreaks, such as rivers, roads, farmland and other areas of low fuel loads.
+Wildfires will vary in intensity, size and speed of travel.
 Features which constitute a barrier to wildfire in most conditions may not be an effective barrier in all conditions.
 In very dry and windy conditions fires can jump rivers and roads and can burn across grass fields.
-However, the conditions which could enable such spread are very rare in Scotland or may not yet have occurred.
+However, the conditions which enable such spread may not have occurred yet in Scotland or are currently very rare.

-Under the conditions which occur currently in Scotland, settlements in the National Park are largely well protected by roads, rivers and agricultural land.
+Under current conditions in Scotland, settlements in the National Park are largely well protected by roads, rivers and agricultural land.

 In developing fire plans and considering land management objectives, it is crucial that land managers consider the factors which protect settlements and reduce the risk from wildfire.
+Land managers are encouraged to consider the factors as set out below when conducting wildfire Risk Assessments on landholdings in proximity to the settlements listed.